HectareaGalbis/cl-glfw/docs/window.md

 Once you have created the window, you can switch it between windowed and full screen mode with [set-window-monitor](https://hectarea1996.github.io/cl-glfw/window.html#set-window-monitor).
 This will not affect its OpenGL or OpenGL ES context.

 By default, newly created windows use the placement recommended by the window system.
-To create the window at a specific position, make it initially invisible using the `+visible+` window hint, set its [position](https://www.glfw.org/docs/latest/window_guide.html#window_pos) and then [show](https://www.glfw.org/docs/latest/window_guide.html#window_hide) it.
+To create the window at a specific position, make it initially invisible using the `GLFW_VISIBLE` window hint, set its [position](https://www.glfw.org/docs/latest/window_guide.html#window_pos) and then [show](https://www.glfw.org/docs/latest/window_guide.html#window_hide) it.

 As long as at least one full screen window is not iconified, the screensaver is prohibited from starting.